 If your healthcare provider failed to diagnose or treat your newborn for subconjunctival hemorrhage complications and your baby endured serious injuries as a result of this negligence, you may have grounds for a birth injury claim.

 Your birth injury lawyer at Wilt and Associates, PLLC, can help you build a compelling case against the at-fault party.

 Help with Your Subconjunctival Hemorrhage Lawsuit in Kentucky

 Whether it occurred during or after childbirth, if your newborn suffered a subconjunctival hemorrhage that caused severe injury or permanent damage, your family may be entitled to financial compensation.

-Schedule a free, no-obligation consultation with a compassionate Kentucky subconjunctival hemorrhage lawyer at Wilt and Thompson, PLLC.
+Schedule a free, no-obligation consultation with a compassionate Kentucky subconjunctival hemorrhage lawyer at Wilt and Associates, PLLC.
 Give our office a call at 502-253-9110 or complete the quick contact form below when you are ready to get started on your case.